robotoil/AzureTechDaySetup/README.md

         ssh datastax@137.117.45.18
         ssh datastax@137.117.45.212

-//ops   ssh datastax@40.114.89.113
+ ops   ssh datastax@40.114.89.113

-// stop the dse service:  sudo service dse stop
-// dse directory:         sudo vi /etc/default/dse
-// start the dse service: sudo service dse start
+ stop the dse service:  sudo service dse stop dse directory:         sudo vi /etc/default/dse start the dse service: sudo service dse start

 6. Copy and paste the commands in the setup script in the root of this git on one of the nodes.